USEPA/FASM-sensor-AQI-analysis/README.md

 Elizabeth Good, Physical Scientist<br>U.S. EPA, Office of Air Quality Planning and Standards<br>Ambient Air Monitoring Group<br>Email: good.elizabeth@epa.gov
 ## References and Acknowledgements

-This code relys on functions from packages by Jon Callahan.
+This code relys on functions from packages by Dr. Jonathan Callahan and Mazama Science.
 Visit [Mazama Science](https://github.com/MazamaScience) on GitHub to read package documentation.

 Thank you to Clarity Movement Co.
 (EPA MTA 1643-25, FS MTA 25-RD-11132543-061) and PurpleAir (MTA #1361-19) for providing example data via the cited Material Transfer Agreements.
 Clarity and PurpleAir are two sensor manufacturers currently displayd on the Fire and Smoke Map.
 ## Disclaimer